10 Best Sites to Buy Instagram Followers (2026)

 Never give your password

 No legitimate Instagram follower service needs your password.
 When buying Instagram followers, you should only need to provide your public @username.
-We turned down three services from our test set because their checkout flow included a password field — a risk flag for both account security and Instagram's Terms of Service.
+We turned down three services from our shortlist because their checkout flow included a password field: a risk flag for both account security and Instagram's Terms of Service.

 How to buy real Instagram followers (not bots)